 Is LIC term insurance better than private insurers?

-Neither is categorically “better” — they suit different buyers.
+Neither is categorically “better”; they suit different buyers.
 LIC’s advantages are government backing, physical reach, and 68 years of operating history.
 Private insurers often offer higher CSRs, lower premiums, and more product variety.
 Your decision should depend on what you weight most.

-What is LIC’s claim settlement ratio for 2024-25?
+What is LIC’s Claim Settlement Ratio for 2024-25?

 Can I buy LIC term insurance online?